aspnetzero/documents/doc/Development-Guide-Core.md

 ### Web.Host Application

-AspNet Zero solution contains an extra project, **Web.Host**, which just exposes all application functionality as **remote API**.
+ASP.NET Zero solution contains an extra project, **Web.Host**, which just exposes all application functionality as **remote API**.
 Thus, you can consume your application as API from any device.
 Actually, Web.Mvc project also does it, provides API for all application functionality.